 Accommodation & Facilities

 Eco Divers Resort is the smallest of all dive resorts in Lembeh Strait.
-It only accommodates up to 16 divers which guarantee personalised service and a staff-to-guest ratio of two staff members for every guest.
+It only accommodates up to 16 divers which guarantee personalized service and a staff-to-guest ratio of two staff members for every guest.

 The resort features 12 air-conditioned guest rooms with single, twin or double beds.
 All rooms have private en suite bathrooms with hot water, shower and western toilet.